simply-joe/joekrawiec.com/pages/posts/index.md

 ---
 # Blog

-A place for thoughts and opinions including but not limited to: Technology, Data, Economics, Finance, Open Source, Dog Pics, Coffee, Philosophy & Life
+A place for thoughts and opinions.
+I used to list topic areas, but in the end it all comes back to philiosophy ... doesn't it?

 Stay tuned for the first blog post to come shortly!